 The bulk storage of chemicals is a risky affair and is one of the reasons why the industry has strict rules in place.
-Chemicals tanks are storage vessels for chemicals available in several shapes, sizes, and colors.
-When you begin planning to install chemical storage tanks system, it is vital that you consider the chemical first.
+Chemical tanks are storage vessels for chemicals available in several shapes, sizes, and colors.
+When you begin planning to install a chemical storage tank system, it is vital that you consider the chemical first.
 Each chemical has its own requirement.
-Chemical tanks need to properly planned, installed, and maintained to prevent any hazards.
+Chemical tanks need to be properly planned, installed, and maintained to prevent any hazards.

 - Safety, Health, and Environment Regulations

 - Type of chemical to be stored and the material suitable for the same

 How to Maintain Chemical Tanks?

 When storing chemicals, it’s important to conduct regular inspections by following the best practices and having knowledge of the industry standards.
 Here are a few tips to maintain the chemical tanks:

 - A periodic visual examination by experts is the first and foremost step in maintaining the chemical storage tank.
 These regular surveys and investigations focus on any seepage or leakage, tank settling, bulging, or excessive corrosion.